 “I’m sorry to interrupt, but I just read something here about the grading system, and it says a quarter of our grade is based on tests.”
 She ended the statement questioningly, as if afraid of what answer Ms. Steinke would give.

-he simply nodded in response.
+She simply nodded in response.
 “Yes, that is correct.”

 Instantly, the classroom became filled with the incredulous whisperings of students and a flourish of flipping papers as everyone else tried to find where such horrific information could have been found.
-Nora found it on page three, right there in bold the front of the page.
+Nora found it on page three, right there in bold on the front of the page.
 She groaned softly in despair.
 And to think that she gave up her last chance at a study hall for this.
 At the front of the room, Nora followed Ms. Steinke’s gaze as she watched the distraught students lean across to their friends, whispering in concerned tones and throwing her thinly veiled dirty looks.
 After a few moments, she cleared her throat.

 “I honestly don’t know why you’re all surprised at this seeing as you have tests in all your other classes.”

 “But, this is band.”
-The statement came from a nearby saxophone, and returned it with a hard look on her face and her arms crossed.
+The statement came from a nearby saxophone, and Ms. Steinke returned it with a hard look on her face and her arms crossed.

 “So you don’t think this is a class that shouldn’t be taken seriously?” she asked with an unsympathetic tone as she scanned the classroom, her eyes stopping on Nora for a second before she continued.
 “I know this band can do better.
 Playing tests will be a way for you to prove to me that you belong in your chair.
 And the normal tests will let me know whether or not you’ve been paying attention and treating this class with the respect that it deserves.”

 The same voice from the trumpet section spoke up again, clearly not about to let the topic go without a fight.
 Nora listened intently, for once grateful that the trumpets never shut up when they were supposed to.
 “But Mr. Cotter and Mr. Thomas never made us do any of that, and we still sounded fine.”
-There were murmurs of agreement as a pale pink color began to show in Ms. Steinke’s cheeks
+There were murmurs of agreement as a pale pink color began to show in Ms. Steinke’s cheeks.

-“I am perfectly aware of how the previous directors handled this band emember that I was once a student here as well.”
-He voice gained its strength, and the red began to ease out of her cheeks as she continued.
+“I am perfectly aware of how the previous directors handled this band.
+Remember that I was once a student here as well.”
+Her voice gained its prior strength, and the red began to ease out of her cheeks as she continued.
 “Some things have been handled well, and others have been handled very poorly.”
 Silence had resumed among the students, and Nora watched Ms. Steinke with intrigue.
 She hoped this woman knew what she was getting herself into.
 “It is my job is not to make sure we sound ‘fine,’ it’s to make this band the best it can be.
 That’s going to require discipline and seriousness.
-If that’s something you don’t want to deal with, then you might leave now and switch into another class.”
+If that’s something you don’t want to deal with, then you might want to leave now and switch into another class.”

 There was absolute silence as the students looked around the room, waiting to see if anyone would make a move.
 No one did.
 Nora figured that Ms. Steinke was trying to garner respect from the students, but the looks on the faces of the other students reflected resentment and frustration, a dangerous combination for a high school teacher.